Casino Royale (2006 film): Home media

-Cuts and censorship

-Casino Royale was censored for its release in the UK, the US, Germany and China.

-In Britain, by omitting some of Le Chiffre's sadism and James Bond's reactions in the torture scene, the film received the desired BBFC 12A rating.
-In the United States, two fight scenes were censored to achieve a PG-13 rating: the fight between Bond and the traitorous MI6 agent Fisher's contact, and the fight between Bond and Obanno in the stairway at the Casino Royale.

-The German edit of the film cuts a sequence where the bomb-planter at the airport breaks a man's neck, instead replacing it with an alternative take.
-The mainland Chinese cut of the film also trims the torture scene and the stairway fight, as well as a shot of Bond cleaning his wound at the hotel, and a boat scene.

-The fully uncensored version can be found on the Australian, Dutch, French, Hong Kong, Japanese, and Scandinavian Blu-ray and DVD releases, on UK Blu-ray releases from 2012 onwards (rated 15), and on the 4K UHD Blu-ray release (branded as an unrated "extended" cut).

 Reception

 Box office

 Upon its release in the United Kingdom, Casino Royale broke series records on both opening day—£1.7 million—and opening weekend—£13,370,969.
-At the end of its box-office run, the film had grossed £55.4 million, making it the most successful film of the year in the UK, and, as of 2011, the tenth-highest-grossing film of all time in the country.
+At the end of its box-office run, the film had grossed £55.4 million, making it the most successful film of the year in the UK, and in 2012 ranked as the tenth-highest-grossing film of all time in the country.
+Casino Royale earnt an extra £8 million in 2019 through a Secret Cinema interactive theatrical experience.

 On its US opening day, Casino Royale was on top with $14.7 million; throughout the weekend, it grossed a total of $40.8 million, ranking narrowly second behind Happy Feet.
 However, Casino Royale was playing in 370 fewer cinemas and had a better average ($11,890 per cinema, against $10,918 for Happy Feet).
 It earned $167.4 million by the end of its run in North America, becoming the highest-grossing film of the series, before being surpassed by Quantum of Solaces $168.4 million.

 On 18 November 2006, Casino Royale opened at the first position in 27 countries, with a weekend gross of $43.4 million in the non-UK, Irish, US and Canada markets.
 The film retained the top spot at the worldwide box office for four weeks.
 The film earned $167.4 million in the United States and Canada and $438.6 million from international territories, for a total of $606 million worldwide.
 It was the fourth-highest-grossing film of 2006.
 It was the highest-grossing instalment of the James Bond series until Skyfall surpassed it in November 2012.
 After subsequent re-releases, it has earned over $616 million.